 Since we won our league we were able to grab a first round bye in regions.
 This means we only had to win two games to be champs, obviously that helped.
 Nonetheless, we won the first game and advanced to take on a very big and physical team in the championship.
 This team was huge and they had a very solid offensive line and couple of good skill position players.
 As their team was walking to the field they had to walk past our parents on our side of the field.
 I remember overhearing a parent say- holy crap, they are huge.
 They were very big, but we were the smaller team almost every single game, so this was nothing new for us.
 The team we were playing in this regional championship beat the team that beat us by two touchdowns earlier in the season, so they were very confident coming in.
 They also had a top 3 defense in the league.
 They didn’t give up very many points throughout the season.

 We ended up winning the game 32-13!
 We scored 5 touchdowns and kept them under 20 points.
-Once again our game plan was excellent and having two game films on them help tremulously.
+Once again our game plan was excellent and having two game films on them help tremendously.
 Once again, we came out and stopped what they do very well.
 Early on in the game we gave up a ton rushing yards, but as the game went on we settled down and really played the run tough.
-Offensively we couldn’t be stopped.
-They never seen an offense like ours.
+Offensively we couldn’t be stopped, they never seen an offense like ours.
 They had trouble adjusting to our tempo, no huddle play calling, and systematic attack.
 Our stud running back took over the game.
-He had over 200 yards rushing and 3 touchdowns.
-He also threw a touchdown pass.
+He had over 200 yards rushing and 3 touchdowns and he also threw a touchdown pass.
 He was our leading tackler on defense as well.
 Listen, your big players need to play their best in the biggest games, he did just that.
 This was a hard physical game and my players elevated their level of toughness.
 They didn’t back down and played their butts off.